magiclight731/Shopify-Challenge-DevOps-F2022/README.md

 1. Set up a Python3 environment using the included [`requirements.txt`](./requirements.txt) file.
 2. open the [`inventory`](./inventory) directory.
 3. Run `python3 manage.py runserver`.
 * Note that this defaults to running an IPv4 local server on port 8000.
-The port can be changed, but running public-facing is the job of other code.
+A full server setup with load balancing and reverse proxying and so on is not the focus of this project, so it is not included.

 For the additional feature, I chose to implement warehouses.
 There is a seperate endpoint for CRUD operations on warehouses, and warehouses have a one-to-many relationship with items. (that is, one warehouse can have manyy items, or many items can be at one warehouse.)